Latest Houston Athletics capital improvement built at Golf Club of Houston

 His individual career was highlighted by numerous top-five showings, including a third-place finish at the 2004 NCAA Regional.
 That same season, he earned All-SEC honors and was named to the SEC Academic Honor Roll.

 As a senior in 2004, he posted a three-round score of 211, including a 69 in the second round, at the Yale University Golf Club, at the NCAA East Regional to finish in a tie for fourth at that event.

 Advancing to the NCAA Championship, he opened the nation's top collegiate event with an impressive 68 and led the Tigers with a three-round score of 217 to finish among the top-40 leaders.

 Dismuke is one of only two Tigers in school history to compete in 11 NCAA Championship rounds and joins seven other Tigers who competed in 12 NCAA Regional rounds during their collegiate careers.

 A native of Calhoun, Miss., Dismuke has a decorated background on the course.
 He was the 1997 Mississippi State Junior Champion and was the Mississippi Junior Player of the Year in 1998.

 His amateur career included a victory at the Greystone Invitational (Birmingham, Ala.), where he set the competitive course record (65) and the tournament scoring record (202).
 He also set the Course Record at Mobile Country Club (Mobile, Ala.) en route to a third-place finish at the 2003 Labor Day Invitational.

-He and his wife Maggie were married in November 2009.
-They have a daughter, Anna Katherine, and the family lives in Humble.
+He and his wife Maggie have a daughter, Anna Katherine, and a son, George McKinley.
+The family lives in Humble.